isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-11-13-post-Second Reading Speech for the Administration of Justice (Protection) (Amendment) Bill.md

 <p style="margin-left: 40px">(d) Our family justice system aims to find timely and enduring solutions to family disputes by applying therapeutic justice.</p>

 {:start="8"}
-8.&nbsp;The AOJPA protects the justice system across all these spheres.&nbsp;
+8.&nbsp;The AOJPA protects the justice system across all these spheres.

-<p style="margin-left: 40px"><b><u>(B) Balancing access to justice and the risk of abuse of process</u></b></p>&nbsp;
+<p style="margin-left: 40px"><b><u>(B) Balancing access to justice and the risk of abuse of process</u></b></p>

 {:start="9"}
 9.&nbsp;The AOJPA has become even more important in recent years as we have taken significant steps to improve access to justice.
 These steps include setting up the Protection from Harassment Court and the Community Disputes Resolution Tribunal.
-These reforms provide simplified processes intended to allow Singaporeans to enforce their rights more easily.&nbsp;
+These reforms provide simplified processes intended to allow Singaporeans to enforce their rights more easily.

 {:start="10"}
 10.&nbsp;Promoting access to justice is part of the Government’s mission.
 We need to have good laws on our statute books, and the public must be able to enforce their legal rights in practice.
-However, improving access to justice does not mean enabling vexatious litigants to mount abusive and unmeritorious legal claims.&nbsp;&nbsp;&nbsp;
+However, improving access to justice does not mean enabling vexatious litigants to mount abusive and unmeritorious legal claims.

 {:start="11"}
-11.&nbsp;There are existing levers to address the risk of abuse of process in specific contexts, which we regularly review:&nbsp;
+11.&nbsp;There are existing levers to address the risk of abuse of process in specific contexts, which we regularly review:

 <p style="margin-left: 40px">(a) For criminal proceedings, we passed legislation in 2018 and 2022, to provide clear procedures for applications filed after a concluded criminal appeal, including post-appeal applications in capital cases.
 Thresholds were included to make clear that such late-stage applications must be premised on persuasive, new material to guard against persistent delays and the constant re-litigation of issues in criminal matters.</p>